ArneBachmann/awful/README.md

   - types
 - io
   - console
+  - files
   - streams
   - strings
+  - system

-Please note that many library implementations favor the use of other existing library functions over careful algorithm design, often leading to very disadvantageous runtime behavior of `O(n^^3)` or worse.
+Please note that many library implementations favor the use of other existing library functions over careful algorithmic design, often leading to very disadvantageous runtime behavior, which is just awful.

-## Debugging
+## Debugging options
 - Insert print statements like `stdout "Bla" printfn`
 - Insert `debug this` for stack prints
 - Use `debug on` and `debug off` to enable detailed output for a passage of code